HTML 5 Tutorials

 Add +1 button to help your web pages stand out in Google search results

-How Google+ affects SEO and search engine ranking
+How Google+ affects SEO and your website's ranking

 How to appeal for Google Search non indexed website ?